 That became the opening line of Umbrella.

-Sutherland wrote Umbrella during the COVID-19 lockdown and the rise of the Black Lives Matter movement in 2020 against racially motivated police brutality.
+Chanel M. Sutherland’s CBC nonfiction award-winning Umbrella was written during the 2020 COVID-19 lockdown and amid the rise of the Black Lives Matter movement.

 Sutherland was inspired by her late grandmother, Rosa Punnett, a storyteller who entertained children in her village in St. Vincent and the Grenadines.
 Sutherland (far right) is pictured along with her mother, sisters and grandmother (front left).